Watch our Option Tutorial below and Become an Options Pro.

 Many times you need huge price swings in one direction to make a profit.
 The great thing about the condor and butterfly is that they profit best when they're trading in a range.

-Since stock options either need a clear direction or a range to profit, it’s important to be able to use the indicators and patterns to find and confirm.
+No option tutorial would be complete without talking about some serious technical analysis.
+Since stock options either need a clear direction or a range to profit, it's important to be able to use the indicators and patterns to find and confirm.
 Did you know 80% of options contracts expire worthless?
+You certainly would not want to hold onto an option that is losing value, would you? (we know your answer, just adding emphasis haha!)

 That's because the wrong direction or bias was made when stock options were traded.
 Patterns and technical analysis help you to find and confirm a direction.
 Being able to draw trend lines as well as support and resistance are the key to success.

 Stock options allow you to make money no matter what the market is doing.
-That provides a uniqueness that shares don’t have.
-The advanced strategies will take time.
-Learning all the parts that affect profit and loss are a must before diving head first into trading stock options.
+That provides a uniqueness that shares don't have.
+The advanced strategies will take time to master, give yourself the proper time to learn the strategies!
+Learning all the parts that affect profit and loss are a must before diving head first into trading options.